 In this article, we’ll introduce some strategies for creating high quality images and discuss a few general goals to help guide your decisions when containerizing applications.
-We will focus on building images intended to be run on Kubernetes, but many of the suggestions apply equally to running containers on other orchestration platforms or in other contexts.
+We will focus on building images intended to be run on Kubernetes, but many of these suggestions apply equally to running containers on other orchestration platforms or in other contexts.

 Before we go over specific actions to take when building container images, we will talk about what makes a good container image.
 What should your goals be when designing new images?
 Which characteristics and what behavior are most important?